Automattic/wp-calypso/client/components/wizard/README.md

 	<tr><td>Required</td><td>Yes</td></tr>
 </table>

-An object of React components that will be rendered at each step in the wizard.
+An object of React component types that will be rendered at each step in the wizard.
 Each key should map to one of the values in the `steps` array (see below).

 ### `forwardText`